The human preference for consistency could boost security – but in practice it often does the exact opposite

 So are we making things much more difficult than they need to be?
 Perhaps improving people’s knowledge – a difficult and expensive task of apparently limited efficacy – shouldn’t be our sole area of focus.

-Thanks to our desire for consistency, if we can change the way people behave in practice in a small way, changing behaviour in a big way should become a great deal easier.
+Thanks to our desire for consistency, if we can change the way people behave in practice in a small way, changing behavior in a big way should become a great deal easier.

 Training people to lock devices when leaving a desk unattended might lead to fewer people downloading unauthorised software.